 I would like to write a quick review of how easy it was to work with you and I’d like for you to do the same for me.
 This won’t be used for marketing but will only be used agent-to-agent so that when I submit an offer in multiple offer situations, I can provide feedback from other agents who have worked with me to give that listing agent comfort that I will do everything I possibly can to create a smooth transaction.

 Once you have these in place, submit them in a separate letter to the listing agent during multiple-offer negotiations.

-Ask your buyers to write a letter explaining what they love about the house.
+Ask your buyers to write a letter or resume explaining what they love about the house.
 This personal touch has the ability to create a bond with the seller and make the offer stand out from the others.